lookit/lookit-docs/docs/source/researchers-start-here.rst

 attempting to participate in the study as designed) prior to compensating them.
 This can be done by using our built-in video consent process to review participants for any red flags prior to paying them, or by checking eligibility information during live Zoom meetings with families.
-You can learn more about this process on the :ref:`basic study requirements<basic_review_checklist>` page, and more about preventing spam participation on :ref:`this page<spam_prevention>`.
+You can learn more about this process and about preventing spam participation on :ref:`this page<spam_prevention>`.

 **Can I recruit participants directly to my study rather than the platform as a whole?**